htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/tech-stack.md

 * Version control

 **Miro**
-* Documentation of Decisions
+* Documentation of decisions
-* Visualisation of Processes and Ideas
+* Visualisation of processes and ideas

 **Discord**
-* Communication while worging on the project
+* Communication while working on the project
 * Weekly team meetings

 **Telegram**